AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR: Net Asset Value(s)

 DJ AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR: Net Asset Value(s)

-AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR (EUSRI) AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR: Net Asset Value(s) 08-Oct-2020 / 10:15 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
-The issuer is solely responsible for the content of this announcement. *Net Asset Value(s)* FUND: AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR DEALING DATE: 07/10/2020 NAV PER SHARE: EUR: 56.0928 NUMBER OF SHARES IN ISSUE: 18408858 CODE: EUSRI ISIN: LU1861137484 Category Code: NAV TIDM: EUSRI Sequence No.: 85629 EQS News ID: 1139657 End of Announcement EQS News Service
+AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR (EUSRI) AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR: Net Asset Value(s) 12-Oct-2020 / 09:15 CET/CEST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The issuer is solely responsible for the content of this announcement. *Net Asset Value(s)* FUND: AMUNDI INDEX MSCI EUROPE SRI UCITS ETF DR DEALING DATE: 09/10/2020 NAV PER SHARE: EUR: 57.0637 NUMBER OF SHARES IN ISSUE: 18408858 CODE: EUSRI ISIN: LU1861137484 Category Code: NAV TIDM: EUSRI Sequence No.: 85740 EQS News ID: 1140197 End of Announcement EQS News Service

 (END) Dow Jones Newswires